yui/yeti/README.md

 Yeti follows [Semantic Versioning](http://semver.org/) but is currently at a 0.x.y release. **The public API is not stable.** There will be changes.

+### Client-Side Yeti Integration

+Yeti typically automates test frameworks, but you can integrate any client-side test or performance framework into Yeti.
+Combined with the Yeti API, you can easily build your own automation tools.
+YUI uses Yeti in this way to automate performance benchmarks.

+Normally Yeti will scan pages in order to find test frameworks.
+When serving a page to Yeti, you can set `window.stopYetiScan` to true to signal that your page will explicitly submit results to Yeti.

+When your framework has results and is ready to move to the next page, you can call `window.sendYetiResults` with an object containing data to report.
+This data will be passed through verbatim to the Node.js Yeti API for further processing in your tool.

 ## Caveats

 ### Platforms